Useful Links

 At St. Peter’s C.E.
 Primary School we expect all our pupils to wear school uniform which we believe helps them to take pride in themselves by looking smart.
 The uniform also plays a key role in: promoting the ethos of our school; giving a sense of belonging and identity; and setting an appropriate tone for education as it practical for school wear.
 We ask that every item of clothing is clearly and securely named, and that coats have loops to hang them from.

 Our school colour is royal blue and more information about the specific items of clothing required for school, including PE Kit, can be found in our School Uniform Policy.
-Sussex Uniforms are our chosen supplier for our branded school wear.
+Monkhouse Schoolwear are our chosen supplier for our branded school wear.
 Locally based in Haywards Heath, they provide a cost-effective solution for buying school uniform online or in person for our families.
 In line with Department for Education statutory guidance, the use of branded items is kept to a minimum and there is no expectation for these to be worn, despite a number being available for purchase.
 Please visit their website for further information:

 Second-hand uniform is also freely available for parents to acquire and a regular event is held every couple of months.
 Please keep an eye on the school calendar for when the next second-hand uniform sale is taking place.
 Alternatively, please contact the school office if an item of school uniform is required urgently.